I’ve heard a bunch of different things about masturbation, and I’m so confused. Is masturbation bad for me?

 Some common myths include that masturbation will make your hands hairy, make you blind, give you acne, make you bald, stunt your growth, take away your ability to have kids, and (for people with penises) use up all your ejaculate (semen, come/cum) so you can’t orgasm later in life.
 All of this is completely false!
 There’s also this false idea out there (mostly associated with boys) that masturbating makes you a “loser,” or is proof that you’re not having “real” sex.
 Again, this is a myth.
 Masturbating (or not!) is completely normal whether or not you’re having sex with a partner.

 One other big masturbation myth out there is that girls don’t masturbate.
-We talk more about how totally normal masturbation is for girls here.
+But that is definitely NOT true!
 You should also know that using a vibrator or other sex toy to masturbate will NOT make you enjoy sex with other people any less.

 All of this being said, there are a few circumstances when masturbation could be unhealthy.